 - prescription medications taken for high blood pressure, mental health disorders, autoimmune diseases, and infections

-According to the National Eye Institute, deuteranopia is typically mild.
+According to the National Eye Institute, deuteranopia is

 If you have deuteranopia, you may confuse red and green pigments.
 You may not realize you’re confusing these colors until someone points out the differences to you.

 It’s also possible for symptoms of deuteranopia to be so mild that you don’t even know about it until you have an eye exam.

 Symptoms of red-green color blindness may include difficulty seeing reds and greens as well as their variations, including oranges and browns.

 Red-green color blindness can be further broken down into two subtypes that help describe varying degrees of color vision deficiency: